Myrmecology/Video-Game-Organizer/README.md

 # The Video Game Organizer

+For a video DEMO of this project please visit: https://www.youtube.com/watch?v=6fDqxkDeVvU

 A retro-styled video game organization tool with authentic NES/SNES aesthetics and 80s arcade atmosphere.

 ## Features